-Aside from the happy couple, their parents, and the bridal party, the most important person at a wedding just might be the photographer.
+Aside from the happy couple, their parents, and the wedding party, the most important person at a wedding might just be the photographer.

-After all, it’s the photographer’s job to capture every moment of the big day.
+After all, the photographer’s job is to capture every moment of the big day.
 And it’s a big job to do!

 They’ll take photos of the wedding bouquet and wedding rings.
 They’ll take pictures of the happy bride getting her hair done, the groom dancing with his mom, and the wedding cake at the reception.
 They’ll snap shots of the entire wedding party and all the guests.

 But the most important photos are the ones of just the two of you.

 Wedding photography is an art, and every photographer does it differently.
 So no matter how experienced your photographer may be, it’s always a good idea to give them a list of photo-worthy moments you want them to capture.

 Want your album to be the best wedding album ever?

 Here are the nine essential bride and groom pictures that every wedding needs:

 You may get your first look at your new spouse as you walk down the aisle.
 Maybe you’re doing a planned first look so you can have your wedding photoshoot before the ceremony begins.
 Either way, you’ll want to get the groom’s reaction to the bride and vice versa.